VOLTTRON/volttron/docs/source/core_services/drivers/driver_configuration/the-energy-detective-driver.rst

 .. note::

-    This driver is internally aware of the appropriate HayStack Tags for it's registers, however, the MasterDriver Framework makes no provision for publishing those tags during a scrape.
+    This driver is internally aware of the appropriate HayStack Tags for its registers, however, the MasterDriver Framework makes no provision for publishing those tags during a scrape.
 Therefore, integration of the tagging data is left to the end user.